 This course is comprised of the main aspects of story creation: character design, storyboards and animatics, and screenwriting.
-Students are presented with an integrated approach to story and learn how to lay out ideas economically and clearly from the initial written idea to a fully fleshed out preof visualization their animation. screenwriting classes, students study classic screenplay structure to learn about character arcs, theme, conflict, and other key story elements.
+Students are presented with an integrated approach to story and learn how to lay out ideas economically and clearly from the initial written idea to a fully fleshed out preof their animation. visualization screenwriting classes, students study classic screenplay structure to learn about character arcs, theme, conflict, and other key story elements.
 In the storyboard/animatic classes students engage in the process of creating sequential visuals that map out live action and animated film sequences.
 Students challenge participants to take their written narratives and transform them into visual narratives.
 Character design classes push students to imbrue life into their characters, environments, and props.
 For every film created in the modern times there exists the process of designing.
-These characters can run the gamut from realistic, stylized, to sculptural.
-Throughout Story Essentials, emphasis is placed on consistent work and peer review.
+These characters can run the gamut from realistic, stylized, Throughout Story sculptural. emphasis is placed on consistent work and peer review.